Original six frigates of the United States Navy: President

 Minor alterations were made to President based on experience gained in constructing the 44-gun ships Constitution and United States.
 Humphreys instructed Presidents naval contractor to raise the gun deck by 2 in and move the mainmast 2 ft farther aft.
 In the case of President, construction was begun at New York in the shipyard of Foreman Cheesman and work on her was discontinued in 1796.
 Construction resumed in 1798, under Christian Bergh and naval constructor William Doughty.

 Rated at 44 guns, was the last frigate to be completed, launching from New York City on April 10, 1800, with Captain Thomas Truxtun in command.
 She departed for patrols during the Quasi-War on August 5 and recaptured several American merchant ships.
 After the peace treaty, she returned to the United States in March 1801.

 In May 1801 she sailed under the command of Richard Dale for service in the First Barbary War.
 She made appearances off Algiers, Tunis, and Tripoli, capturing a Greek vessel with Tripolitan soldiers aboard and participating in a prisoner exchange.
 She returned to the United States on April 14, 1802, then left for a second patrol on the Barbary coast in 1804 under the command of Samuel Barron.
 In company with Congress, Constellation, and Constitution, President experienced a mostly uneventful tour, assisting in the capture of three vessels, performing blockade duties, and undergoing two changes of commanding officers.
 She sailed for home on July 13, 1805, carrying with her many sailors released from captivity in Tripoli.

-On May 16, 1811, in what became known as the Little Belt affair, President, under the command of Captain John Rodgers, mistakenly identified as the frigate while searching for impressed American sailors taken by the Royal Navy.
+On May 16, 1811, in what became known as the Little Belt affair, President, under the command of Captain John Rodgers, mistakenly identified as the frigate while searching for a sailor impressed by the Royal Navy.
 Though the sequence of events is disputed on both sides, both ships discharged cannon for several minutes before Rodgers determined that Little Belt was a much smaller ship than Guerriere.
 Little Belt suffered serious damage and thirty-one killed or wounded in the exchange.
 Rodgers offered assistance to Little Belts Captain Arthur Bingham, but he declined and sailed off for Halifax, Nova Scotia.
-The U.S. and Royal Navy investigations each determined the other ship to be responsible for the attack, increasing tensions leading up to the War of 1812.
+The U.S. and British investigations each determined the other ship to be responsible for the attack, increasing tensions leading up to the War of 1812.